It rusted metal and softened wood, and it made life miserable. And it just kept falling.

 The rain became something we celebrated.

-Two months later he ran into the bunker and shook a handful of papers at me.
+Two months later McCarthy ran into the bunker and shook a handful of papers at me.
 "I got my orders..."
 His smile said it all.
-"Man, I'm going home!"
+"Man, I'm going home!
+A Freedom Bird back to the world!"

 And then he was gone.